jamesrharwood/srqr/items/reflexivity.md

 ---
 id: researcher-characteristics-and-reflexivity
 title: Researcher characteristics and reflexivity
+checklist:
-checklist: Describe how researchers’ characteristics may influence the research, including personal attributes, qualifications/experience, relationship with participants, assumptions, and/or presuppositions; potential or actual interaction between researchers’ characteristics and the research questions, approach, methods, results and/or transferability.
+    text: Describe how researchers’ characteristics may influence the research, including personal attributes, qualifications/experience, relationship with participants, assumptions, and/or presuppositions; potential or actual interaction between researchers’ characteristics and the research questions, approach, methods, results and/or transferability.
 ---

 ## What to write